keithbrown/bridgepoint/doc-bridgepoint/notes/7751_pyrsl.gen_erate.md

 ----------------
 In this section, break out the consequential work (as a numbered list) needed to meet the requirements specified in the Requirements section.
+* add gen_erate to packing
+* update perl scripts which invoke gen_erate.exe using wine to point at gen_erate instead.

 7. Acceptance Test
 ------------------